 Though you will find plenty of videos on YouTube comparing fidget spinner spin time, the truth of the matter is you probably won't spend your time spinning your fidget toy on the table and watching in for several minutes non stop.
 More than that, most modern spinners, even in the cheap category, will spin for at least two minutes - and that's plenty of time for most people.
-Read more on spin time here.
+Read more on how to select a long spin time spinner here.

-However, if you do want to go for a fidget toy with more stamina, here are the factors to consider when choosing your bearings:- Bearing size
+However, if you do want to go for a fidget toy with more stamina, here are the factors to consider when choosing your bearings:

 The golden rule is: the smaller the bearing, the longer the spin.
 The smallest bearings currently used in fidget spinners are R188s.
 These bearings are only 12.7mm in diameter and have less contact with bearing races than other models - resulting in less rolling friction and thus longer spin time.
 All R188s bearings are made of stainless steel.

 Another popular size is 608s.
 These are larger at 22mm in diameter and quite pricier.
-Made of full ceramic or hybrid material, they allow for a smoother more stable spoon.- Bearing design
+Made of full ceramic or hybrid material, they allow for a smoother more stable spoon.

 Generally, if spin time and speed are your primary considerations, you will want the bearings with no lube or shields - both of these will slow the spinning down.
-With that said, shields will help keep the dirt away from the bearings.- Bearing material
+With that said, shields will help keep the dirt away from the bearings.